 - failure of computer software or devices.

 If you’re considering a tort claim against a Georgia government entity, get legal help today.
-Call 770-HURT-999 or 404-513-5415 to speak to a DeKalb County, Ga. personal injury lawyer at the Law Offices of Shane Smith.
+Call 770-HURT-999 or 404-513-5415 to speak to a DeKalb County, Ga. personal injury lawyer at Shane Smith Law.